-The ATG UE is required to be equipped with a minimum of two Rx antenna ports in all operating bands.
-ATG UE is required optionally to be equipped with four Rx antenna ports.
+The ATG UE is required to be equipped with a minimum of two Rx antenna connectors for two Rx transceiver array boundary (TAB) connectors in all operating bands.
+ATG UE is required optionally to be equipped with four Rx antenna connectors or four Rx TAB connectors.

 7.3J Reference sensitivity for ATG